camunda/camunda-bpm-assert/README.md

 ## How to Refactor Your Existing Tests to Use This Library

-This library supports the two existing approaches to set up your unit tests:
+This library supports three existing approaches to set up and execute your tests:

+* the jUnit `extends ProcessEngineTest` mechanism
+* the jUnit `@Rule` mechanism
+* the @RunWith(Arquillian.class) to test within a container

-## Tests that use the `extends ProcessEngineTest` mechanism
+## Tests that use the jUnit `extends ProcessEngineTest` mechanism

 Example: